 Strengthen delivery of STEM and 21st century skills for learners to effectively build work readiness

-Support educators, school leaders, and other system stakeholders including through adaptive learning management systems, too personalized instruction, and access to professional development and training opportunities
+Support educators, school leaders, and other system stakeholders including through adaptive learning management systems, tools for personalized instruction, and access to professional development and training opportunities

 Equip teachers, parents, and other stakeholders within the education ecosystem with the digital literacy and confidence needed to engage meaningfully with edtech and enable capacity-building